apache/griffin/griffin-doc/measure/measure-configuration-guide/completeness.md

       "type": "completeness",
       "data.source": "crime_report_source",
       "config": {
-        "expr": "zipcode is null OR city is null"
+        "expr": "zipcode is not null and city is not null" },
-      },
       "out": [
         {